 - Reimbursement of up to €/£100,000 for unrecognised or unauthorised transactions (see more here);

-- Ability to send money to other Curve members using only their mobile phone number;
+- Ability to send money to other Curve members using only a mobile phone number;

 How Do Curve Cards Work?

-Fortunately for you as a customer, Curve works in a very straightforward and intuitive way.
-Its app is designed in such a way that it's easily apparent how to add cards, track payments, and navigate external wallets.
+Fortunately for you as a customer, Curve works very straightforwardly and intuitively.
+Its app is designed to quickly discover how to add cards, track payments, and navigate external wallets.

 With Curve, you'll also earn 1% cashback every time you spend money at any one of Curve's list of retailers, with cashback offerings becoming more and more attractive depending on which tier you choose.

 Using Curve in a Foreign Currency